-There are a lot of reports online stating that if you have candida, then you cannot drink any coffee.
+There are many reports online stating that you cannot drink coffee if you are a candida sufferer.
 Maybe you’ve read something like this before online, and you’re wondering if it’s true.

 Lots of Reports Online